johnrbell/flair_eva_project/readme.md

     - TBD.

-All in, off the shelf parts should be about $150.
+All in, off the shelf parts should be about $100-$200 depending on how involved you'd like to get.
 A significant portion of that is shipping actuators from China at about $45.

 The custom hardware is estimated between $20 and $50 depending on process and finish.